Summer VAT cut 2026: What family-facing businesses need to know

 Our HR software takes the guesswork out of your succession strategy.
 It provides a single source of reliable information, so you can instantly assess potential leaders based on their past performance and progress.
 When you’ve identified employees with leadership potential, you can use succession planning software to start actively developing the necessary skills in them.

-Sage’s HR software lets you set leadership development goals based on current performance insights and then monitor, measure and record employee’s growth.
+Sage’s HR and talent management tools let you set leadership development goals based on current performance insights and then monitor, measure and record employee’s growth.
 Our flexible and intuitive dashboards allow you to instantly customise, download and share reports to ensure everyone has visibility on progress.

 Identifying employees with the potential to lead your company is one of the first steps to the succession planning process.
 Look for employees who consistently exceed expectations, show superior commitment to the company and its values, and play an important role within their departments.